Pathfinders

 Counselors will advise the campers when particular clothing is required.
 Be sure that your camper arrives in the morning with sunscreen/bug repellent already applied.

-Basic overnight needs for all activities: Sleeping pad, sleeping bag, change of clothes, flashlight/headlamp, cup, bowl & spoon, water bottle, toiletries, warm jacket, and rain gear.
+Basic overnight needs for all activities: Sleeping pad, sleeping bag, change of clothes, flashlight/headlamp, water bottle, toiletries, warm jacket, and rain gear.
 Counselors will confirm the necessary items by Friday of Week 1.

 Mosquito Tips – suggested for water activities: Pack lightweight pants, long-sleeved shirt, socks, and a hat that can be sprayed with bug spray.